“Do you know where our passports are?” my husband asked, sounding slightly panicked over the phone.

 My position as a marketing director for an international education company was downsized just prior to our move.
 While that was a stressful turn of events, we always meant to start our own business once we were here.
 I have used my free time to get the lay of the land and to begin devising a business plan.

-I have met a lot of great people and am working with an attorney on a company called Portugal Projects, a one-stop shop that provides information on fully vetted resources like contractors, interior designers, pool builders, and even gardeners and cleaning services.
+I have met a lot of great people and I’m working with an attorney on a company called Portugal Projects, a one-stop shop that provides information on fully vetted resources like contractors, interior designers, pool builders, and even gardeners and cleaning services.
 I’m also contracting for some U.S. companies, helping them with online marketing.

 The amazingly low cost of living has made a big difference in our ability to just up and move with just one full-time income.
-At the current exchange rate, our rent works out to US$1,000 a month for a four-bedroom, three-bath house with a yard and a pool.
+At the current exchange rate, our rent works out to US$1,000 a month for a four-bedroom, three-bathroom house with a yard and a pool.
 Our groceries end up being about US$400 a month.
-Our car insurance was US$200 for the year, and full coverage private health insurance for the three of us is US$2,000 for the year.
+Our car insurance is US$200 for the year, and full coverage private health insurance for the three of us is US$2,000 for the year.